You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Facility and Conditions of Participation

-1. The first criterion is that providers must meet Medicare conditions of participation for acute care hospitals.
-They must also:
+1. In general, the first criterion is that providers must meet Medicare conditions for participation in acute care hospitals.

-2. Supply a preadmission screening to determine that each prospective patient is likely to benefit significantly from an intensive inpatient rehabilitation program;]
+2. To explain, also supply a preadmission screening to determine that each prospective patient is likely to benefit significantly from an intensive inpatient rehabilitation program;

-3. Provide patients with close medical supervision and provide rehabilitation nursing, physical therapy, and occupational therapy, and, as needed, speech-language pathology and psychological (including neuropsychological) services, social services, and orthotic and prosthetic devices.
+3. Provide patients with close medical supervision and rehabilitation nursing.
+For example, physical therapy and occupational therapy, as well as, as needed, speech-language pathology and psychological (including neuropsychological) services, social services, and orthotic and prosthetic devices.

-4. Maintain a medical director of rehabilitation with training and experience in rehabilitation.
-The medical director must provide services in the facility on a full-time basis for freestanding IRFs, or for a minimum of 20 hours per week for hospital-based IRF units.
+4. Additionally, IRFs must have a medical director of rehabilitation with training and experience in rehabilitation.
+The medical director must provide services in the facility full-time for freestanding IRFs or for a minimum of 20 hours per week for hospital-based IRF units.

-5. Ensure that a coordinated interdisciplinary team is used, that is led by a rehabilitation physician.
-This must include a team composed of a rehabilitation nurse, a social worker or case manager, and licensed therapist from each therapy discipline involved in the patient’s treatment
+5. Ensure that a coordinated interdisciplinary team, led by a rehabilitation physician, is used.
+This must include a team composed of a rehabilitation nurse, a social worker or case manager, and a licensed therapist from each therapy discipline involved in the patient’s treatment.

 IRF Quality Measures